laravel/vite-plugin/UPGRADE.md

 ### Update Laravel Framework

-To make use of the new Vite integration, you will need to update to at least version `9.19.0` of the `laravel/framework` package:
+To make use of the new Vite integration, you will need to update to at least version `9.19.0` of the `laravel/framework`:

 ```sh
 composer require laravel/framework:^9.19.0